Molcas/OpenMolcas/doc/source/users.guide/programs/rassi.rst

               </KEYWORD>

-:kword:`REDL`
+:kword:`SUBSets`
   In many cases, RASSI is used to compute the transition moments between a set of initial states (for example the ground state) and a set of final states.
-  "Reduced loop" allows to restrict the computation of transition moments between the two sets and not within each set, thus saving time and reducing the output size.
+  This keyword allows to restrict the computation of transition moments between the two sets and not within each set, thus saving time and reducing the output size.
   The keyword is followed by the index where the two sets split (assuming energy ordering).
-  For a calculation between one ground state and several excited states, REDL should be 1.
+  For a calculation between one ground state and several excited states, :kword:`SUBSets` should be 1.
   Default is to compute the transition moments between all states.

-  .. xmldoc:: <KEYWORD MODULE="RASSI" NAME="REDL" APPEAR="Reduced loop" KIND="INT" SIZE="1" LEVEL="BASIC">
+  .. xmldoc:: <KEYWORD MODULE="RASSI" NAME="SUBSETS" APPEAR="Subsets" KIND="INT" LEVEL="BASIC">
-              %%Keyword: Redl <basic>
+              %%Keyword: Subsets <basic>
               <HELP>
               Restricts the computation of transition moments to be only between two sets of states, and not also within each set.